 The home failed to ensure that the staff documented resident #045's behaviours on the DOS monitoring sheet.
-(527)

-C) The clinical record was reviewed for resident #061, which indicated that the resident demonstrated behaviours on a specific date in May 2017.
+C) The clinical record was reviewed for resident #061, which indicated that the resident demonstrated responsive behaviours in May 2017.
 The clinical record identified that this was a new change in behaviour.
-The Behavioural SBAR - Huddle Communication Tool that assessed a new incident of responsive
+The Behavioural SBAR - Huddle Communication Tool that assessed a new incident of responsive behaviour indicated that the resident was being placed on DOS monitoring.

-Pursuant to section 153 and/or section 154 of the Long-Term Care Homes Act, 2007, S.O.
-2007, c.8 behaviour indicated that the resident was being placed on DOS monitoring.
 The interview with RPN #152, who initiated the SBAR huddle stated that they remember initiating DOS monitoring.
 The resident's hard copy chart was reviewed and the DOS monitoring could not be found.
-RPN #135 reviewed the progress notes and the resident's chart and could not find the DOS monitoring checklist and staff did not document in the progress notes whether one was started on a specific date in May 2017.
+RPN #135 reviewed the progress notes and the resident's chart and could not find the DOS monitoring checklist and staff did not document in the progress notes whether one was started in May 2017.